Skiffle: Origins in the United States

-Revival in United Kingdom
+Revival in the United Kingdom

 Skiffle was a relatively obscure genre, and it might have been largely forgotten if not for its revival in the United Kingdom in the 1950s and the success of its main proponent, Lonnie Donegan.
 British skiffle grew out of the developing post-war British jazz scene, which saw a move away from swing music and towards trad jazz.
 Among these bands were Bill Bailey Skiffle Group and Ken Colyer's Jazzmen, a band formed by Chris Barber.
 Lonnie Donegan played banjo for the Jazzmen, and also performed skiffle music during intervals.
 He would sing and play guitar with accompaniment of two other members, usually on washboard and tea-chest bass.
 They played a variety of American folk and blues songs, particularly those derived from the recordings of Lead Belly, in a lively style that emulated American jug bands.
 These were listed on posters as "skiffle" breaks, a name suggested by Ken Colyer's brother Bill after recalling the Dan Burley Skiffle Group.
-Soon the breaks were as popular as the traditional jazz.
+Soon the breaks were as popular as traditional jazz.
 After disagreements in 1954, Colyer left to form a new outfit, and the band became Chris Barber's Jazz Band.

 The first British recordings of skiffle were carried out by Colyer's new band in 1954, but it was the release by Decca of two skiffle tracks by Barber's Jazz Band under the name of the "Lonnie Donegan Skiffle Group" that transformed the fortunes of skiffle in late 1955.
 Donegan's fast-tempo version of Lead Belly's "Rock Island Line" was a major hit in 1956, featuring a washboard (but not a tea-chest bass), with "John Henry" on the B-side.
 It spent eight months in the Top 20, peaking at No. 6 (and No. 8 in the U.S.).
 It was the first debut record to go gold in Britain, selling over a million copies worldwide.